 The answer is obviously no. It will take just as bad pictures as any other camera in the wrong hands.

-I thought of my refusal to take pictures with my phone.
+Was my refusal to take pictures with my phone a subconscious admission that I thought my photography chops were down to a good camera?
 Did I have the right hands?
-Was I relying on a good camera?
+Was I relying on my equipment?
+Hell, no!

-Taking the MkI was refreshing, interesting and stimulating.
+Taking the MkI for a walk was refreshing, interesting and stimulating.
 I was thinking about composition and lighting in a more inspiring way.
 It was good for my confidence and I started to take a closer interest in what was going on around me too.
 I would take note of things.
 There would be subjects that needed the right light and conversely the right light that needed a subject.
 Sometimes walks would be taken at a specific time in a certain place so a photo could be captured.
-The camera was annoyingly heavy though…
+The camera was pretty damned heavy though…

-When I got a new phone, a Huawei P20 Pro, which had a fancy camera and weighed a fraction of a 5D with a lens attached I moved on to taking pictures with it.
+Then I got a new phone, a Huawei P20 Pro, which had a fancy camera and weighed a fraction of a 5D and a lens.
+I quickly moved on to taking pictures with the phone.
 This is when Dog Walk Distractions really started.
 I could take a picture and post it while still walking.
 God knows where the dogs were while I was fully distracted giving a photo a quick edit on the phone and posting it but I haven’t lost any yet.

 Sometimes I take a Canon Eos 4000D.
 They call it an entry level camera.
-There is a good reason for it being the cheapest DSLR that Canon do.
+There is a good reason for it being the cheapest DSLR in the Canon range.
 It is a million miles away from the 5D MkIV but it has a adjustable aperture which the phone doesn’t and sometimes a picture needs some depth.
 I think I like using it in a similar vein to the old 5D MkI, It challenges me not to rely on the latest and best technology.
 It can be really challenging.
-It’s sensor is basic, it’s ISO range embarrassing and it’s manual functions infuriating.
+It’s sensor is basic, it’s ISO range embarrassing and it’s manual functions a tad infuriating.
 To be honest even though a phone camera can do some remarkable things I am happiest with a DSLR, any DSLR, on manual in my hands.
+I could prattle on about apertures and F-stops sounding like an audiophile extoling the virtues of turntables and analogue amps giving a richer more pleasurable listening experience but pictures taken with a manual camera are just superior to anything a phone camera can produce.
+Using great big glass lenses instead of apps to give a photo depth and contrast is better.

 What to keep in mind is that the important bit isn’t really what you take a picture with it’s what is in the picture.
 The previously stated adage of you can still take a really crap picture with a really good camera is very true.
 What is important is to remember that composition is king.